 MS: We immediately started to use Afisha Serif on our covers, and as a display.
 It was important for us.
 First of all, because it was our font exclusively, — it belonged only to us, and so we could have had afforded it.
 It added some kind of uniqueness to what we were doing.
 Secondly, it was expressive enough to support large font sizes, but not too expressive to impose the whole style — as it was the case with New Baskerville.
 And thirdly, it seemed an interesting idea at that time to apply an almost text typeface as a display one.

 IR: I recall this effect of Afisha Serif.
-It has inner fractures in its shapes that we kind of agreed to consider being the Dutch ones — though I’m not quite sure that is correct.
-With text sizes, you don’t pay much attention to them — they become some sort of texture of the text.
-But once you set a bigger size, this complexity gets more and more evident, it gets much brighter.
+It has these internal fractures in its shapes which we agreed, among each other, to consider Dutch, even though I am not really sure that is correct.
+At text sizes, these fractures are hidden — you don’t really notice them, as they become the text’s texture.
+But at larger sizes, this complexity becomes increasingly vivid.
 And this property is exactly what helped us use a seemingly text typeface for display work, am I right?

 AT: Yes, absolutely.
 Man, isn’t it nice to deal with smart graphic designers?
 They get everything.